Founder

 Malhaar Agrawal

-My story begins when I joined my school’s leadership club, HM Lead.
-Joining the Diversity Subcommittee piqued my interest as I learned of the importance my school places to ensure diversity in the school, be it class, color or creed.
-This experience inspired me to apply for an internship at Brooklyn Health Disparities Center (BHDC) where I wanted to explore my interest in community service.
-At BHDC, I learned the grave problem of health disparities in majority-minority communities.
-After weeks of discussion and researching the issue, I realized that health disparities were one of the defining issues of our times and needed to be brought to the attention of my peers to seek their participation as they become the citizens of tomorrow.
+Malhaar is a current senior at MIT passionate about health equity and healthy communities.
+He was inspired by an internship at the Brooklyn Health Disparities Center (BHDC) where he explored his interest in education by sharing colon cancer screening information in local barbershops.
+At BHDC, he learned the grave problem of health disparities in majority-minority communities.
+After weeks of discussion and researching the issue, he realized that health disparities were one of the defining issues of our times and needed to be brought to the attention of my peers to seek their participation as they become the citizens of tomorrow.

-Read my editorial about the future of health disparities activism
+Read his editorial about the future of health disparities activism

 Our Mission